ileuskov/Angular-challenges/README.md

 2. Bootstrap 4
 3. SASS as preprocessor
 4. Karma & Jasmine for unit & integration testing
+5. Cypress for E2E testing
-5. GitHub Actions for CI/CD Pipeline
+6. GitHub Actions for CI/CD Pipeline
-6. ESLint for linting
+7. ESLint for linting

 # To start the app: